cksystemsteaching/selfie/README.md

 ### Virtual Machine

-A *virtual machine* is essentially a representation of an abstract state of a physical machine, or more generally any form of execution environment.
+A *virtual machine* (VM) is essentially a representation of an abstract state of a physical machine, or more generally any form of execution environment.
 For example, a virtual machine in selfie contains storage for the same registers as the physical machine emulated by mipster in selfie.
 Moreover, a virtual machine in selfie also features the same 4GB main memory as the physical machine but only in terms of address space, not storage!
 The main memory of a virtual machine is therefore called *virtual memory*.
 As long as the virtual memory of a virtual machine requires less storage than what is actually available on the physical machine, the virtual machine can be hosted by the physical machine and actually be executed.

-an efficient mechanism to switch states.
+In selfie, a virtual machine is represented by a data structure called *machine context* or just *context* for short.
+A context essentially contains the values of the registers, including the program counter, and information about virtual memory, as explained in the next section, plus some bookkeeping and profiling information.
+The initial size of a context is in the order of a few kilobytes, not more!
+That also means that virtual machines can be created, and destroyed, very fast.
+Check the source code of selfie for the details on the information stored in machine contexts.

+Virtual machines are handled by a *virtual machine monitor* (VMM) which is software that needs to solve three fundamental problems, including the fact that the virtual machine monitor runs in a virtual machine created by itself:

+1. Spatial isolation: virtual machines need to be isolated from each other in space, that is, in main memory and even in the CPU registers of the physical machine hosting the virtual machines.
+This problem is solved by an efficient implementation of virtual memory and context switching.
+We explain context switching here and get to virtual memory in the next section.

+2. Temporal isolation: virtual machines also need to be isolated from each other in time, at least to a degree that establishes *fairness*, that is, each virtual machine gets to execute after a finite amount of time.
+This problem involves answering two questions from the perspective of the VMM: which virtual machine runs next on the physical machine, but only for a finite amount of time, that is, how do we make sure the physical machine eventually switches back to the virtual machine hosting the VMM?
+The first question is an instance of a *scheduling problem* which is typically solved by a *scheduling algorithm* of which many variants exist.
+The second question is an instance of a *control problem* which can essentially be solved through *cooperation* or *preemption*.
+Selfie does the latter.

+3. Self-reference:

 > Machine state